-- Your health insurer’s website likely offers information on pricing for services in your area.
+- Your health insurer’s website may offer information on pricing for services in your area.
 Note that these sites might not provide information on all services and providers, and the cost information provided will likely be given as a range.

 - Some states provide information on pricing based on insurance claims’ database.
 To see if your state provides pricing information, search for “price transparency website” or “price transparency law” along with the name of your state.

 - Hospitals, doctors, treatment centers and testing facilities should provide estimated costs for procedures and treatments.
 Don’t be shy about calling the billing department to get an estimate.
 This is a good idea for minor expenses such as physical therapy, as well as for major expenses such as surgery.
 However, the more complicated the procedure, the more involved the billing, and the harder it can be to get an accurate estimate.

 - Healthcare Bluebook provides the “fair price” for medical and dental procedures in your area.
 “Fair price” is the amount the provider typically accepts as full payment from insurance companies – which is substantially less than the billed amount.